-If you sweat more than normal, the last thing you want to do is unknowingly dupe your body into sweating even more.
+If you're prone to sweating, the last thing you want to do is unknowingly dupe your body into sweating even more.
 But if you commit certain sweat sins, your everyday routine may be doing just that.

 Here are six sweat-inducing habits and how to make sure they don’t leave you in a puddle: